urbitswap/urbitswap/meta/docs/arch.md

 choose to propagate that association to any number of local and remote lists.

 For the purposes of the MVP, only a small subset of this functionality will be exposed to users.
-Each Urbit ship that runs the VCC app will automatically subscribe to a single master list hosted on the same ship distributing the app source code, and will only be able to report its own personal associations (i.e. this ship is associated with these wallets) to this list.
+Each Urbit ship that runs the `urbitswap` app will automatically subscribe to a single master list hosted on the same ship distributing the app source code, and will only be able to report its own personal associations (i.e. this ship is associated with these wallets) to this list.
 These